Pillar 2 NomoAdmin1 February 8, 2026

 Companies are tasked to ‘respect’ human rights wherever they operate.
 This has been their role since the signing of the Universal Declaration.
 In 2011, the Office of the High Commissioner of Human Rights achieved unanimous endorsement of the UN Guiding Principles on Business and Human Rights, clarifying how “respect” is demonstrated.
 The term “human rights due diligence” (HRDD) was coined to describe core tasks performed by rights-respectful companies:

-(3) Remediating harms whenever they are identified.
+(3) Taking Action to Remedy harms whenever they are identified.

-(4) Advancing human rights performance over time.
+(4) Advancing human rights performance over time as benchmarked by Maturity Matrices.

 How we help companies respect human rights